Hans van Mourik Broekman

 Johannes Bernardus van Mourik Broekman is a Dutch teacher and former Head Master who was the Principal of Liverpool College having previously been a Head teacher at a number of Schools in the United States.
 He is noted as being the Principal of Liverpool College who oversaw the transition of the school from fee paying independent school to a state funded academy.

-Broekman was born to Dutch parents, he attended high school in the United States, then went on to earn a Masters Degree in classics in 1989 at the University of St Andrews in Fife, Scotland.
+Broekman was born to Dutch parents, he attended high school in the United States, then went on to earn a master's degree in classics in 1989 at the University of St Andrews in Fife, Scotland.
 Broekman then returned to the United States where he served as a deputy headmaster, headmaster, and Principal at schools in D.C., Arkansas, and Tennessee.

 Principal of Liverpool College

-in 2008 Broekman became Principal of Liverpool College, at the time a private independent school in Liverpool, England.
+In 2008, Broekman became Principal of Liverpool College, at the time a private independent school in Liverpool, England.

 In 2012, amid shrinking numbers at the school, Liverpool College made the decision to transition to an Academy, a state funded school independent of the local authority.
 Secretary of State for Education Michael Gove gave the go ahead to the college, and in September of 2013 it became the largest private school to convert voluntarily to an Academy, Labour Peer Lord Adonis described this decision as "“perhaps the single biggest breach in the Berlin Wall between the private and state sectors of education in recent decades.”
 Prior to the transition Broekman became aware that many parents wanted their children to attend but were unable to afford the fees.
-Broekman led the school through this transition and remained committed to keep the small scale structure of the schools campus site.
-Broekman believed that this change would also allow the school to re-connect with its founding mission, to serve the City of Liverpool – not to be exclusive.
+Broekman led the school through this transition and remained committed to maintaining the small-scale structure of the school's campus.
+Broekman believed that this change would also allow the school to reconnect with its founding mission, to serve the City of Liverpool, not to be exclusive.

-Since transitioning to state school Broekman oversaw the schools rise from 725 students to the over 1500 Liverpool College has presently enrolled, as well as the Outstanding in all areas report the school achieved in its 2019 Ofsted inspection.